charlielukman/batch-transaction/readme.md

 #### Table: transaction_details

-This table have relation with transaction, the main transaction can have multiple transaction details that can be viewed by user
+This table have relation with transaction, the main transaction can have multiple transaction details that can be viewed by user, transaction details has relationship to transaction id
 - **id:** UUID primary key for the transaction detail.
 - **transaction_id:** Foreign key referencing the transaction to which the detail belongs.
 - **bank_dest:** Bank destination for the transaction.